Preconditioned Chebyshev BiCG for parameterized linear systems: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:linearization} we present the Chebyshev linearization and prove equivalence of \eqref{our-problem} and \eqref{companion}.
-Section~\ref{sec:Preconditioning} shows how the preconditioners are implemented in an efficient manner, and in Section~\ref{sec:Deriv-MCBiCG} we derive the preconditioned Chebyshev BiCG method for parameterized linear systems.
+In Section~\ref{sec:linearization} we present the Chebyshev linearization, and, in Section~\ref{sec:Shifted-Systems-BiCG}, we describe how an equivalent shifted linear system is obtained.
+This section also provides preliminaries for the method BiCG for shifted systems.
+Section~\ref{sec:Preconditioning} shows how the preconditioners are implemented in an efficient manner, and, in Section~\ref{sec:Deriv-MCBiCG}, we derive the preconditioned Chebyshev BiCG method for parameterized linear systems.
 Section~\ref{sec:Helmholtz} provides a numerical example from a discretized Helmholtz equation, and Section~\ref{sec:delay-problem} utilizes our method for computing the transfer function from a time-delay system.
-In Section~\ref{sec:Flex} we derive the inexact variant of the method and prove how inexactly we can apply the preconditioner without degrading convergence of the overall method.
+In Section~\ref{sec:Flex} we derive the inexact variant of the method.
+Furthermore, we prove a bound on the residual produced by iterates of the inexact method.
 This section also highlights the performance of our approach for solving large-scale parameterized systems effectively.
 Conclusions are given in Section~\ref{sec:conclusion}.